idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 The whole reason to have tail call optimisation is to avoid "blowing up the stack" by making too many nested function calls.
-Every function call tacks a bit more *stuff* on the stack -- we save a bit of state in case the thing we call overwrites it -- and it will, eventually, add up.
+Every function call tacks a bit more *stuff* on the stack -- we save a bit of state in case the thing we call overwrites it -- and that accumulated *stuff* will, eventually, add up.

-If we know that we're *in* a function call and the *last* thing we do in this function call is make a function call to someone else then we can skip any state preservation nonsense because whatever the guy we're about to call is going to return is what *we* would have returned ourselves in turn.
+If we know that we're *in* a function call and the *last* thing we do in this function call is make a function call to someone else then we can skip any state preservation nonsense because whatever the guy we're about to call is going to return is what *we* would be returning ourselves in turn.
 So this guy might as well return direct to our caller.

 The details for returning to our caller are on the stack ready for us to use so instead of the full function invocation palaver we effect a sort of function "goto."
-This next guy *replaces* me and, instead of returning a value to me, will non-the-wiser be returning a value to my caller.
+This next guy *replaces* me and, instead of returning a value to me, will non-the-wiser be returning the value to *my* caller.

 So, this "tailp" trickery **must** require that we're *in* a function call -- otherwise the replacement and expectation about a function